purbeshmitra/SOLOgenBench/README.md

 ### What is it?

 SOLO Bench is a benchmark that tasks LLMs to create 250 unique sentences, each exactly four words long in a specific grammatical format, using only words from a provided list of ~4,000 words.
 Each word from the list can only be used once across all sentences, and must be completed without external tools or code.
 This test aims to evaluate long-context (input and output) performance, memory, instruction following, reasoning, and hallucinations all in a single benchmark.
 It proves to be a very difficult task for all LLMs.
+The EASY version requests 250 sentences while MEDIUM requests 500.
+The benchmark gets signifcantly more difficult as the number of sentences requested increases.
+The HARD version is not needed yet as LLMs aren't able to score well on medium yet.

 ### SOLO Bench aims to address the shortcomings of other LLM benchmarks and has the following features: